leticiafossato/pet-adoption-system/README.md

 ## Motivation
 There are 170 thousand of abandoned animals under ONGs care in Brazil, and a lot of people only adopt looking for the appearence.<br>
-The proposal here is to suggest animal that in most part of times are not even looked.<br>
+The proposal here is to suggest animals that in most part of times aren't even looked.<br>

 ## Process
 1. Create a baseline to find the best model;